 but within your PAN.
 There will be two reports

 a.
-Consolidated view on missing invoices (i.e. Supplier only and Purchaser Only) for the FY
+Consolidated view on missing invoices i.e. Supplier only (present in only supplier data) and Purchaser Only(present only in purchase data) for the FY

 b.
 Comparable invoices from the missing invoices category across FY